clearlinux/clr-installer/scripts/InstallerYAMLSyntax.md

 Item | Description | Required?
 ------------ | ------------- | -------------
-`cmd:` | The command to run plus any arguments; usually passing `chrootDir`| Yes `chroot:` | Boolean indicating if this command should be run chrooted | No
+`cmd:` | The command to run plus any arguments; usually passing `chrootDir`| Yes `chroot:` | Boolean indicating if this command should be run chrooted. *NOTE: Commands which require network access should not be run in a chrooted environment as the network (resolver at a minimum) are not configured.* | No

 ### Environment Variables